-4.2 Background
+2 Background

-There is vast literature reporting on software engineering of autonomous agents: agent architectures, agent-oriented programming languages, formal models and their implementation, development methodologies, middleware software, and more.
+There is vast literature reporting on software engineering of autonomous agents.
 We cannot do justice to these efforts for lack of space.
-For brevity, we use the term agent-oriented software engineering (AOSE) to refer to the combined research area, encompassing the collective efforts of the various communities engaged in relevant research.
-We emphasize no bias in the selection of this name, and With due apologies to all the different threads of work whose unique contributions are blurred by our choice.
+For brevity, we use the term agent-oriented software engineering (AOSE) to refer to the combined research area, With due apologies to all the different threads of work whose unique contributions are blurred by our choice.

-AOSE is a thriving area of research, with at least one dedicated annual conference/workshop and a specialized journal [1, 2, 6-9].
+AOSE is a thriving area of research [25, 31, 33, 35, 38, 41].
 For the most part, the arguments for the study of AOSE as distinct from general software engineering are well argued philosophically, and qualitatively pointing out inherent conceptual differences between the software engineering of agents.
-To the best of our knowledge, little quantitative empirical evidence - certainly not at the scale detailed below - has been offered to support these important conceptual arguments.
+To the best of our knowledge, little quantitative empirical evidence-certainly not at the scale detailed below-has been offered to support these important conceptual arguments.